CSchoel/arbitrary-but-fixed/_drafts/why-prime-numbers-for-hashing.md

 * 10000 random dates between 1983 and 2022 consisting of three integers for year, month, and day
 * the same dates, but converted to strings in ISO 8601 format (`"YYYY-MM-DD"`).

+For the pixel example I also assessed the performance of a custom hash function that just adds the coordinates after shifting the y coordinate left by 10 bits, effectively just enumerating the pixels line by line.

 To make the comparison as realistic as possible, I calculated the number of buckets as the lowest power of two such that the stored values fill only 75% of the available space at maximum.
 In Java this is assured by the "load factor" in the HashMap implementation.
 I also did not use the polynomial rolling hash directly, but applied a second hash function that XORs the hash with itself shifted by 16 bits to the right as in the protected method `HashMap.hash(Object)`.